 Virtual Routers and VPN

 Virtual routers also support Virtual Private Networks (VPNs).
 The VPN service is fully available to the default router instance.
-When using VPN in connection with an additional virtual router, TINA and site-to-site VPN are the only protocols supported.
+When using a VPN in connection with an additional virtual router, TINA and site-to-site VPN are the only protocols supported.
 Client-to-site VPN and IKEv1/V2 tunnels are not available to additional virtual routers.